 Research

-Broadly, my research focuses on the formation and early evolution of stars and star clusters of our Milky Way Galaxy, and how they eventually disperse into the Galactic field from their birthplace.
+Broadly, my research focuses on the formation and early evolution of stars and star clusters in the Milky Way, and on the processes by which they disperse from their birth environments into the Galactic field.
+My current interests center on protoplanetary disc evolution and the formation of planets within these discs.